 Add Special Holiday Touches to Purchases

-One area where small businesses thrive during the holidays is the ability to go all out with adding special touches to purchases.
+Another area small businesses thrive during the holidays is the ability to go all out by adding special touches to holiday gifts.
 Simple acts like including a handwritten “thanks for shopping with us!” note and a bonus gift of sample items from your store go a long way in endearing the customer to your brand.
-All those added touches don’t go unnoticed, so find a way to personalize each order and express the gratitude you have for them shopping with you.

 Participate in Small Business Saturday

-Created by American Express, Small Business Saturday falls on Saturday Nov.
-25. It may be a day flanked by Black Friday and Cyber Monday, but this holiday is just as mighty in showing appreciation for small businesses and their communities.
+Created by American Express, Small Business Saturday falls on Saturday, Nov.
+27 this year.
+It may be a day flanked by Black Friday and Cyber Monday, but this holiday is just as mighty in showing appreciation for small businesses and their communities.

 If you want to join in the fun, sign up to become a Neighborhood Champion!
 Rally the other small businesses in your area to do the same, and decorate your storefront with merchandise that shows you are participating.
 Send out email blasts to alert your customers you will be part of the #ShopSmall movement this year, and encourage them to come out and support your business!